US calls on silent China to use influence on Russia, North Korea - ExBulletin

 US calls on silent China to use influence on Russia, North Korea

-WASHINGTON The United States and South Korea have called on China to use its influence over Russia and North Korea to prevent escalation after the crisis.
-Pyongyang sends thousands of troops to Russia to help Moscow war against Ukraine.
+WASHINGTON (AP) The United States and South Korea have called on China to use its influence over Russia and North Korea to prevent an escalation after Pyongyang sent thousands of troops to Russia to help Moscow in the war against Ukraine.
 So far, Beijing has remained silent.

-In a rare meeting earlier this week, three senior U.S. diplomats met with China's ambassador to the United States to highlight U.S. concerns and urge China to use its influence with North Korea to try to restrict cooperation, according to a State Department official, who spoke on condition of anonymity.

-Secretary of State Antony Blinken said Thursday that the sides had an intense conversation this week “and that China knows that the United States expects them to use the influence they have to work to curb these activities.
+Secretary of State Antony Blinken said Thursday that the parties had an intense conversation this week and that China knows the United States expects it to use the influence it has to work to curb these activities.

-“But I think this is a signal of demand that comes not just from us, but from countries around the world,” he said at a news conference in Washington with Secretary to the Lloyd Austin Defense and their South Korean counterparts.

-Liu Pengyu, spokesperson for the Chinese Embassy in Washington, said in a statement that China's position on the Ukraine crisis is consistent and clear.

-China is striving “to achieve peace talks and a political settlement of the Ukrainian crisis.”
-This position remains unchanged.
-China will continue to play a constructive role to this end, Liu said.

-The United States says 8,000 North Korean troops are in Russia near the Ukrainian border and preparing to help the Kremlin. fight against Ukrainian troops in the coming days.
-China has not yet publicly commented on the decision.
+The United States says 8,000 North Korean troops are in Russia near the Ukrainian border and are preparing to help the Kremlin fight Ukrainian troops in the coming days.

-Beijing has forged a limitless partnership with Moscowand although it is also a major ally of Pyongyang, experts say Beijing may not approve of a closer military partnership between Russia and North Korea because it sees it as destabilizing in the region.
+Beijing has forged a no-holds-barred partnership with Moscow and, although it is a major ally of Pyongyang, experts say Beijing may not approve of a closer military partnership between Russia and North Korea because it sees it as destabilizing in the region.

+Asked about a meeting between U.S. and Chinese diplomats, Lin Jian, a Chinese Foreign Ministry spokesperson, told a news briefing Wednesday in Beijing that he had no information to provide.

+He added that China's positions on Ukraine and the Korean Peninsula are consistent.
+China has called for a ceasefire and peace talks to end the war in Ukraine.
+And he has long advocated for a peaceful and stable Korean Peninsula.

 The Russia-North Korea partnership runs counter to Beijing's goal of a peaceful Korean Peninsula, said Shi Yinhong, an international relations expert at Renmin University of China.